alessandro-danti/ezSM-MySql-sh/README.md

 Changelog 15.12.2014
  - The wrapper script has been tested and it is correcly executing the SQL Insert statements in the database, thanks to a heredoc section
- - Updated field InterfaceIP of table NetworkInterfaces to INT unsigned, as per http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_inet-aton
+ - Updated field InterfaceIP of table NetworkInterfaces to INT unsigned, as per http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_inet-aton note

 Changelog 13.12.2014
  - Updated database schema after some testing, some foreign keys were not properly configured.